 Though the writer does not cite his sources, his collection of fifteen symbols is a good starting point for further work.

-This site is currently the definitive guide for all things Adinkra.
+This site is a great guide on Adinkra.
 Jean MacDonald has done a good job of compiling about seventy Adinkra symbols with pictures and useful comments.

 Many other commentaries and articles on Adinkra use this resource without attribution, leading to the problem where one expects to find new information only to find a rehashing of MacDonald.